Staff

 (313) 833-4425 | dboyd@edomi.org

-As Director of Communications, I’m honored to be working alongside Bishop Perry and the entire Diocesan staff in supporting our Diocese and our parish communities with their communications needs.
+As Director of Communications, I’m honored to be working alongside Bishop Perry and the entire Diocesan staff in supporting our office and our worshipping communities with their communications needs.

 I’m a member of All Saints Episcopal Church in Detroit.
 I’ve served on the Vestry (Jr and Sr Warden), and currently active in our Men’s club and Technology Ministries.